 The grille is considered a distinctive styling element, and many automakers use it to establish their brand identity.
 Bugatti’s horse-collar grill, BMW’s split kidney, Volvo’s slash bar, Nissan’s V-motion, Kia’s Tiger Nose grille, Mazda’s rotary engine shape, Geely’s concentric ripple grille and Jeep’s signature 7-slot grille to name a few.

-However with the materialization of electric vehicles (EV), automakers are simple omitting the grille.
+However with the materialization of electric vehicles (EV), automakers are simply omitting the grille.
 Because there is no internal combustion engine or the radiator under the hood of the EVs, the grille isn’t simply needed at all.
 While most automakers are omitting the grille, others are preferring planks, bars, certain ornaments & even fake grilles to reduce the evident bluntness.

 But even before the electrification era, there were certain vehicles which looked gorgeous even without the grille up front.
 Although sports cars from the past, particularly those with pop-up headlamps, mostly came without radiator grille, there were certain passenger cars too which effectively followed this recipe.
 One of the prime examples remain the 5th generation Honda Civic, which was a popular car in our market too.